An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Skin and mucus membrane problems, including dry nose, nosebleeds, dry eyes, chapped lips, thinning hair, dry or "sticky" feeling skin, and peeling of the palms and soles

 In rare cases, retinoids, particularly isotretinoin, may cause a condition called benign intracranial hypertension (pseudotumor cerebri), which occurs in the brain.
 Symptoms include headache, nausea, vomiting, and blurred vision.
-Patients experiencing these symptoms should call a doctor immediately and stop taking the drug.
+People experiencing these symptoms should call a doctor immediately and stop taking the drug.

 Oral retinoids should not be taken during pregnancy.